dennis199441/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-Some data structures and algorithms from online.
+Some data structures and algorithms from hackerrank and leetcode.